thisisspenceredwards/160/readme.md

 will allow a user to 'login' currently will only check and verify credentials and return a success or failure message

-##Topic API
+### Topic API
-###1. /api/topic
+1) /api/topic
-// POST method
+POST method
-// create a topic
+Create a topic
-// @Param topicOrgID : the org ID that the topic belongs
+@Param topicOrgID : the org ID that the topic belongs
-// @Param topicName:  the topic name
+@Param topicName:  the topic name
-// @Output: "success: true/false"
+@Output: "success: true/false"
 Example
-requests.put('http://localhost:3001/api/topic', {'topicOrgId': 1, 'topicName': 'Tuition Issues'})
+requests.post('http://localhost:3001/api/topic', {'topicOrgId': 1, 'topicName': 'Tuition Issues'})